nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-core-config.rst

                     getaddrinfo call is made at config parsing time) IP address  Match a single host

+    This parameter may be updated dynamically with a SIGHUP.

 Cluster_Members (address list, empty)
     This is the list of IP addresses representing the nodes in a Ganesha cluster.
 Only individual IPv4 or IPv6 addresses are allowed.

+    This parameter may be updated dynamically with a SIGHUP.
+The list may not be changed from empty to non-empty or non-empty to empty without a restart.

 NFS_Port (uint16, range 0 to UINT16_MAX, default 2049)
     Port number used by NFS Protocol.